airbnb/Showkase/README.md

 val primaryColor = Color(0xFF6200EE)
 ```

 Name and group are optional.
-Look at the properties section below to understand what happens when
+Look at the properties section below to understand the behavior when
  you don't pass any properties.

 ###### @ShowkaseColor currently supports the following properties: